 Getting your results – the technical stuff

 Leaving Cert results day is different for everyone.
-There’ll be people dying to find out how they did and people who’d rather hide under the bed.
+Some can’t wait to find out how they did, while others would rather hide under the bed.

 Whatever happens, and however you did, it’ll be OK.